Beyond the Gym: Functional Fitness to Stay Fit in Your Daily Life

 Office Fitness: Desk Exercises and Active Sitting

 The modern office is a place where people sit for long periods, and this allows little room to keep the body in shape.
-Yet even if your workplace lacks a gym, you can turn your workspace into an under-the-radar fitness center to help negate the effects of sitting for hours on end without stealing time from work.
+Yet even if your workplace lacks a gym, you can turn your workspace into an under-the-radar fitness center to help offset some effects of prolonged sitting, without stealing time from work.

 Desk Dips: Do a tricep dip using the top edge of the desk.
 Edge of a Chair: Sit on the edge of your chair with hands just off your thighs on the desk behind you and slide your hips back off the seat.
 Flex your elbows to lower your body down and then push back up.
 Triceps-Dips: This exercise focuses on the Tricep, shoulders, and chest muscles.